smithkirsten/ideabox/README.md

 	-Maintaining kindness and consideration as a team, in the midst of project stress!
 -Challenges:
 	-Early on, we experienced a HUGE obstacle that set us back several hours.
 The quotation marks in our scripts element had somehow picked up some near-invisible stylizing that made them entirely dysfunctional.
 After many hours of tearing apart our code and looking for the problem, one of our instructors was finally able to narrow it down to the quotation marks.
 It was a pretty tough start to the project and we lost a lot of valuable work time to that issue.
-	-Working across 3 different time zones was a challengegit
+	-Working across 3 different time zones was a challenging.